wazuh/wazuh-documentation/source/installation-guide/wazuh-dashboard/unattended.rst

 #.
-Run the script with the option ``-wd`` and the node name to install and configure the Wazuh dashboard.
+Run the assistant with the option ``-wd`` and the node name to install and configure the Wazuh dashboard.
 The node name must be the same used in ``config.yml`` for the initial configuration, for example, ``dashboard``.

    .. note:: Make sure that a copy of ``wazuh-install-files.tar``, created during the Wazuh indexer installation, is placed in your working directory.